-Bringing a new product or feature to market requires careful planning and a whole lot of cross-functional collaboration in order to be successful.
-And it’s often up to product marketing to facilitate the cross-functional collaboration needed for a successful product launch.
+Bringing a new product or feature to market requires careful planning and a whole lot of cross-functional collaboration.
+And it’s often up to product marketing to facilitate the collaboration needed for a successful product launch.

 - Establish a Tiger Team

 - Create a launch plan with clear owners, deadlines, and goals

 - Consider beta testing

 Now, let's look at each in more detail.

 Bringing a new product or enhancement to market will likely involve stakeholders from across your business.
 When establishing this team, focus on including the main stakeholder or representative from each team.
 This way, you can avoid having “too many cooks in the kitchen” and keep things moving.
 You’ve got a great product to get to market, after all.

 First and foremost, your Tiger Team should include a representative from product.
 This could be the product manager who is responsible for or closest to the product being released or someone else on the team who can provide the expertise on what’s being launched.